Climate and Average Weather Year Round in Armenia Colombia

 In Armenia, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.

-The clearer part of the year in Armenia begins around June 5 and lasts for 3.5 months, ending around September 19.
-On July 25, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 24% of the time, and overcast or mostly cloudy 76% of the time.
+The clearer part of the year in Armenia begins around June 6 and lasts for 3.5 months, ending around September 20.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Armenia varies significantly throughout the year.

-The wetter season lasts 8.4 months, from March 26 to December 7, with a greater than 65% chance of a given day being a wet day.
-The chance of a wet day peaks at 80% on October 21.
+The wetter season lasts 8.4 months, from March 27 to December 8, with a greater than 65% chance of a given day being a wet day.
+The month with the most wet days in Armenia is October, with an average of 24.2 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 80% on October 21.
+The month with the most days of rain alone in Armenia is October, with an average of 24.2 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 80% on October 22.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Armenia experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Armenia.
-The most rain falls during the 31 days centered around October 28, with an average total accumulation of 8.3 inches.
+The month with the most rain in Armenia is October, with an average rainfall of 8.1 inches.

-The least rain falls around January 14, with an average total accumulation of 4.2 inches.
+The month with the least rain in Armenia is January, with an average rainfall of 4.3 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.